craftercms/docs/source/system-administrators/activities/security/security-change-defaults.rst

      |

-* Replace the default values for the cipher key and salt in Studio
+* Replace the default values for the cipher key and salt before starting Crafter CMS.
+Remember that these values should **not** be changed after Crafter CMS has been started.

      .. code-block:: sh
         :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*